dusangrujicic/cord19-visualizer/README.md

 # Visualizer for the Covid19 dataset

+This repository provides instructions how to run the interactive 3D visualizer to explore Covid19 papers.

 ## Instuctions for running the jupyter notebook locally

 ### Cloning the repository and installing the dependencies